SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre16 log:
+v8-pre17 log:
-- sharded invented gravity
-- noone, probably
+- java walware

 # Also check out: